Article

 Type 2 errors occur when you prepare a form with:

-• The wrong payer information, including the wrong Taxpayer ID Number (TIN)
+• Incorrect payer information, including the wrong Taxpayer ID Number (TIN)

-• The wrong recipient information, including the wrong TIN
+• Incorrect recipient information, including the wrong TIN

-To correct type 2 errors, you will need to file two form 1099s:
+To correct type 2 errors, you will need to file two corrected 1099 forms:

-The first 1099 will be with the exact same payer and recipient information as the originally filed form, but the amounts on the form will be all zeros and the “CORRECTED” box will be checked.
+The first 1099 will contain the exact same payer and recipient information as the originally filed form, but the amounts on the form will be all zeros and the “CORRECTED” box will be checked.
 This will remove the originally filed form from the IRS records.

 Then, you will need to file a new Form 1099 with the appropriate information as an originally filed form (not a corrected form).
 Send the corrected and new original forms to the recipient and prepare the red Copy A to send to the IRS with the Form 1096 transmittal, if paper filing.
 A different Form 1096 is required for each type of Form 1099 filed.
 For electronic filing, you do not need to send in a Form 1096.

 Occasionally, this difference in records is due to a check being written from your bank account and not yet deposited in the recipient account.
-It is important to investigate differences noted from the recipients.
-The information reported on those forms will need to match what is reported on their tax return and you don’t want to be the cause of incorrect information.
+It is important to investigate differences noted by the recipients.
+The information reports on those forms will need to match what is reported on their tax return, and you don’t want to be the cause of incorrect information.

 An IRS notice is the other main reason to amend a form.
 This generally relates to a TIN that doesn’t match what the IRS has for the recipient's name.